aws-samples/aws-cdk-intro-workshop/TRANSLATING.md

 * Font to use for the main body/headings/code, as well as a Google Fonts URL that is used to import any non-system fonts that might be used.
-* Strings used to define the missing-translated-content flag.

 The *Roboto* font is included by default.
 The English localization uses the PT Mono typeface for code samples, falling back to Monospace (as defined by